drcatdoctor/fcbot/README.md

  * `!fcstatus`: List added channels, whether updates are active, etc.
  * `!fcadminhelp`: Show admin commands.
  * `!fcyear <league year>`: Switch the bot to track the same league, but with a different year.
 Happy New Year!
+ * `!fcfreq <time description or just the word 'default'>`:

 ## FAQ

 ### Why does it sometimes report news twice?

 It's an intermittent bug, it will go away.
-I will fix it some day.
+I would like to fix it one day but it doesn't have an obvious solution.
 I think it's something to do with memcache.

+### Do I need to register FCBot to follow a league to use it?

+For now, yes.
+The Master Game List is different per year, and so FCBot uses your league year to figure out what news to give you.
+If you'd really really like to use FCBot without linking it to a league, you can PM me and will try to find some time to add that back in as an option.
+Currently it seems to not be a common use case.

 ### It's broken aahhh